 How to Start a Speech Introduction

 Now that you have an idea of the right structure, let’s get to the most challenging and exciting part.
 When you get to the writing part, it can be hard to get started.
+You might even be tempted to ask someone else, “please, do my assignment on speech writing,” to avoid stressing over it.
+But there are things you can do on your own.
 Below are a few handy tips for a perfect introduction speech intro!

 Greeting the audience at the beginning of your presentation is an important part of building a connection with them and setting the tone for the rest of it.
 To get started, go for a simple greeting such as “Good morning/afternoon/evening” or “Hello, everyone.”
 Don’t forget to use a friendly tone of voice and a smile when performing your introduction speech.